diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 ### 15.2 Hardware Support for Concurrency
 Exclusive locking is a pessimistic technique it assumes the worst (if you don't lock your door, gremlins will come in and rearrange your stuff) and doesn't proceed until you can guarantee, by acquiring the appropriate locks, that other threads will not interfere.

-For fine-grained operations, there is an alternate approach that is often more efficient the optimistic approach, whereby you proceed with an update, hopeful that you can complete it without interference.
+For fine-grained operations, there is an alternate approach that is often more efficient, the optimistic approach, whereby you proceed with an update, hopeful that you can complete it without interference.
 This approach `relies on collision detection` to determine if there has been interference from other parties during the update, in which case the operation fails and can be retried (or not).
 The optimistic approach is like the old saying, "It is easier to obtain forgiveness than permission", where "easier" here means "more efficient".

 #### Compare and Swap
 The approach taken by most processor architectures, including IA32 and Sparc, is to implement a `compare-and-swap (CAS)` instruction.